Meadowlarke/Bibliography/Kopfstein-Penk2015.md

 63: Bernstein's love of the Beatles.

-#Z: In his public pedagogy, Bernstein worked to convince people to appreciate the "lowbrow" music of jazz, folk, and pop by relating them to "highbrow" music.
 64: Bernstein's background in both the high- and the lowbrow.

 ## Chapter 4: The Television Pioneer